Xinyuan Real Estate (NYSE:XIN) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Xinyuan Real Estate (NYSE:XIN – Get Rating) in a research report issued to clients and investors on Monday.
+StockNews.com initiated coverage on shares of Xinyuan Real Estate (NYSE:XIN – Get Rating) in a note issued to investors on Tuesday.
 The brokerage set a “hold” rating on the financial services provider’s stock.

 - Get a free copy of the StockNews.com research report on Xinyuan Real Estate (XIN)